How to Apply Mineral Sunscreen (The Right Way!)

 How to Rub in Mineral Sunscreen:

-As we just pointed out a moment ago, the point of sunscreen is to protect your skin by creating a layer over the skin that will absorb or deflect the harmful rays emitted by the sun.
+As we just pointed out a moment ago, the point of sunscreen is to protect your skin by creating a layer over the skin that will absorb or deflect the harmful UVA and UVB rays emitted by the sun.
 The minerals in sunscreen are white by nature, and as such, also have a white sheen.

 Typically, mineral sunscreens also run very thick and rich, which means that you do need to be somewhat careful when applying them.
 What often happens is that you’ll apply the mineral sunscreen very generously all over your face and body, leading to a fairly opaque white layer of film all over yourself.